milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/analytics/index.html.md

 create aggregate statistics showing product usage by geographic region Browsers and devices with limited cookie support

-Verizon Media collects and uses previously collected data from browsers and devices with limited cookie support, such as those enabled with cookie-blocking technology.
+Yahoo collects and uses previously collected data from browsers and devices with limited cookie support, such as those enabled with cookie-blocking technology.
 In these cases, we generate a temporary ‘passive ID’ using various network signals to probabilistically identify such devices and improve our Products.

-You can manage certain uses of passive IDs on these devices via the ‘Verizon Media Across the Web’ control located in Your Privacy Controls.
-Some cookie-blocking technologies may interfere with device, platform, and self-regulatory privacy controls so we recommend using the ‘Verizon Media Across the Web’ control in these cases.
+You can manage certain uses of passive IDs on these devices via the ‘Yahoo Across the Web’ control located in Your Privacy Controls.
+Some cookie-blocking technologies may interfere with device, platform, and self-regulatory privacy controls so we recommend using the ‘Yahoo Across the Web’ control in these cases.

 Smart Devices